tgruetzm/Owl-Sense/README.md

 ## Overview
   * Owl Sense offers an affordable and user-friendly audio recording solution for wildlife research.
   * Specifically built with extended runtimes and exceptional audio quality.
-  * Recording times can exceed 500 hours at moderate sample rates(24k) or lower on a single 18650 cell.
+  * Recording times upto 580 hours at moderate sample rates(24k) or lower on a single 18650 cell.
   * Supports custom scheduling options to record only when necessary.
   * Fully weather resistant enclosure and microphone.
+  * For ordering information see: https://www.owlsenserecorders.com

 ## Quick Start Guide
   1. Download the iOS Owl Sense app.